khibino/haskell-relational-record/quickstart.md

 main = putStrLn $ show hello ++ ";"
 {% endhighlight %}

-`hello` defines the fist relation.
+`hello` defines our first relation.
 This "SELECT"s a constant tuple value (0,"Hello") from the (virtual) empty table.
 In other words, this relation just returns (0,"Hello").

-Let's run this Haskell code to show what kind of SQL statement is generated:
+Let's run the above Haskell code to show what kind of SQL statement is generated:

 {% highlight sql %}
 % runghc hello.hs
 SELECT ALL 0 AS f0, 'Hello' AS f1;
 {% endhighlight %}

 OK.
-Next, let's execute this SQL in SQLite:
+Next, let's execute the SQL produced above in SQLite:

     % runghc hello.hs | sqlite3 dummy.db
     0|Hello

 We got "0\|Hello"!
-Note that "dummy.db" is really a dummy file.
+Note that "dummy.db" is just a dummy file.

 ### Composing relations